 It is through this great Act of sacrifice that we come to share in the continuing presence of Christ amongst us and it is why we venerate and respect the presence of Christ in the tabernacle.

-We hope and pray that the children now in 2nd class will be able to celebrate First Holy Communion in May of next year !
 Our Parish Programme of Preparation for the Sacraments of Reconciliation (Confession) & Holy Communion will begin soon.
-If you wish your child to celebrate First Communion in this parish you need to register him/her with us by Friday 26th November.
-Contact the Parish Office for a Registration Form.
-We look forward to your application.
+If you wish your child to celebrate these Sacraments with us you need to register him/her by Friday 29th September.
+See the home page for an information letter and a registration form.